paulcosmos/new-world-template/content/services/cctv-drain-surveys.md

 ---
-title: "CCTV Drain Surveys, Mapping & Reports"
+title: "CCTV Surveys & Mapping"
 type: service-page
 layout: servicepage
-desc: We can usually fix most drain problems using a 'no dig' solution, but when we can't then drain excavation may be required.
+desc: CCTV surveys and drain mapping enable us to trace your drainage and diagnose problems quickly with minimal disruption to you.
+summary: We are fully equipped with the latest technologies, machinery and equipment which allow us to conduct all CCTV surveys, reports and mapping services with accuracy and optimal safety.
 weight: 2
-image: images/service.jpg
+image: images/cctv-surveys.jpg
-backgroundImage: images/service-hero.jpg
+backgroundImage: images/cctv-surveys-hero.jpg
 anchor: Drain Mapping & Surveys
 _build:
   render: true